MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -MaximumRedirection
-Determines how many times Windows PowerShell redirects a connection to an alternate Uniform Resource Identifier (URI) before the connection fails.
+Determines how many times PowerShell redirects a connection to an alternate Uniform Resource Identifier (URI) before the connection fails.
 The default value is 5.
 A value of 0 (zero) prevents all redirection.